jefrydco/nuxt-pwa-vuetify-starter/readme.md

 ## Getting Started

-Don't forget to add your sentry dsn and google analytics id in `nuxt.config.js` file.
+Don't forget to change your sentry dsn and google analytics id in `.env.example` file.

 For detailed explanation on how things work, check out the [Nuxt.js](https://github.com/nuxt/nuxt.js) and [Vuetify.js](https://vuetifyjs.com/) documentation.